theforeman/nboci-files/README.md

 ## Pulling files

+To pull files from OCI repository, only the `nboci` utility is needed as it integrates all the required features from `oras` and `cosign` libraries.
 To verify digital signature and pull all files or files from specific tag, do:

     nboci pull --destination /tmp/test -k cosign.pub quay.io/foreman/nboci-files:fedora-39-x86_64
     downloading /tmp/test/fedora/39/x86_64/grubx64.efi